 Grand Terrace is a somewhat small city located in the state of California.
 With a population of 12,584 people and three constituent neighborhoods, Grand Terrace is the 388th largest community in California.

-Grand Terrace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Terrace is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Terrace is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Grand Terrace who work in office and administrative support (17.29%), healthcare (8.08%), and teaching (7.80%).
+There are especially a lot of people living in Grand Terrace who work in office and administrative support (15.44%), management occupations (8.42%), and teaching (8.21%).

 Grand Terrace is an extremely ethnically-diverse city.
 The people who call Grand Terrace home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Grand Terrace, accounting for 50.27% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Grand Terrace, accounting for 49.13% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Grand Terrace residents report their race to be White, followed by Asian.
-Important ancestries of people in Grand Terrace include German, Irish, English, French, and Italian.
+Important ancestries of people in Grand Terrace include German, Irish, English, Italian, and French.

 The most common language spoken in Grand Terrace is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Tagalog.